-The page summarizes various fundamental properties of the JWST NIRISS detector that affect the overall science performance, as measured in ground testing in late 2015 and early 2016.
+Various fundamental properties of the JWST NIRISS detector that affect the overall science performance were measured in ground testing in late 2015 and early 2016.

 The NIRISS detector is a 2048 × 2048 HAWAII-2RG device with a wavelength cut-off around 5 μm, in the same "family" of detectors as the two NIRSpec detectors and the two guider detectors.
 It is also similar to the NIRCam long-wavelength devices.